david-rockwood/fimpad/README.md

 You can use [[[N]]] tags within chat blocks.
 But you cannot use chat blocks within [[[N]]] tags.

 You should not put chat tags within chat tags.
 There is a way to do it with special chat tags if you really need to put chat tags literals inside a chat tag, but it's a little tricky.
 Probably more complicated than the average user of FIMpad needs to get into.
-See the way that the help file is structured if you need an example of how to do it.
+Review the examples above if you need a reminder of the available chat tag patterns.

 ## Chat Blocks As Functions